 – Hot Air Balloon ride over Dubai’s desert at sunrise by Balloon Adventures Dubai.

-Finally, thanks to Vijay aka FeelFreeorFly – go check his website! – for inviting me over to his place.
+Finally, thanks to Vijay aka FeelFreeorFly for inviting me over.
 I had a blast!

-Still, I can think of many other cool things I’d love to experience in Dubai.
-Take for instance, skydiving, an overnight stay at Dubai’s desert and properly exploring the Creek which – shame on me! – I hadn’t enough time for during this trip.
+Still, I can think of many other cool things to learn in Dubai and stuff I’d love to experience in Dubai.
+Take, for instance, skydiving, an overnight stay at Dubai’s desert and properly exploring the Creek which – shame on me! – I hadn’t enough time for during this trip.

-Expect me again soon, Dubai, because I am already planning my next visit!
+Expect me in Dubai again soon, because I am already planning my next visit!